TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/bastion/guide.md

 3. Know how logistics work (espcially armor reps).
 4. Know the different Sansha rats.
 5. Be able to communicate with the FC.
+6. Have full Elite skills.
+7. Use a Hybrid or Amulet pod.

 ## General rules if you want SRP